WHAT SHOULD I VISIT ON MY TRIP TO TOKYO?

 Again, this is my personal opinion, please feel free to do whatever you may want to do.

-The “REAL LIFE MARIO KART” literally everyone in Tokyo hates it except for the tourists that pay to do it.
+“MARIKAR” literally everyone in Tokyo hates it except for the tourists that pay to do it.
 It’s dangerous for all the involved and annoying for everyone but the ones driving the karts.
-Also Nintendo did not allow the use of their characters for this business so the “inspired” costumes now are even worse.
+Also Nintendo did not allow the use of their characters for this business so the “inspired” costumes are just tacky.
+There have been a few Marikar accidents lately and everyone is still wondering “Why the heck don’t they ban them already??”
+Hint: because money.
+Just because you can do it, doesn’t mean you should.

 Kawaii Monster Cafe.
-I recently went with all the intention to get in but there was A) a queue (which is fairly common here but adds to B and C).
-B) Entry fee.
-C) Mandatory order of one drink and one dish per person.
-Which I find insulting just for colorful food.
-There is plenty of colorful food in Tokyo without entry fee.
+I recently went and here are my thoughts.
+A) You have to queue (which is fairly common here but adds to B and C).
+B) There’s an entry fee.
+C) Mandatory order of one drink AND one dish per person.
+I think it’s just too much just for colorful food, annoying lights and uncomfortably loud music.

 Tsukiji Market Tuna bidding.
 By all means visit Tsukiji Market but I would leave the bidding to the people that is there making a living out of it.
 I know that the buyers and sellers actually find the foreigner audience annoying.
 They are trying to work after all.
 I’m not sure how waking up at 3 or 4 in the morning to see people buying tuna is going to make your Japan experience richer, anyway.